DoctorBJones/datadictionary/README.md

 ```

 You can also write directly to Excel from the `create_dictionary`
-function if you pass a filepath and name as a quoted string.
-There is no
+function if you pass a file path and name as a quoted string.
+There is
-visible output for this use.
+no visible output for this use.

 ``` r